SmartBear/readyapi4j/README.md

 ReadyApi4J builds *test recipes*, which describe API tests to be executed.

-Under the hood ReadyApi4J uses a JSON format, but there's no need to learn it, because you typically create and run test recipes using a fluent Java API.
+Under the hood ReadyApi4J uses a JSON format, but there's no need to learn it, because you typically create and run test recipes using a fluent Java API or the Groovy DSL.
 Nor do you need to install SoapUI or any other software to be able to execute recipes.

 ## Running local SoapUI tests on your machine